Garanas/strategic-icon-mod-examples/README.md

 ![](images/tool-settings-a.png)

 In general, make sure to load and save the transparency layer accordingly.
 Make sure you use the BC3 / DXT5 format when saving.
 And remember: the compression can mess with your icon.
 When you save the icon, close it in the editor and reload it you can inspect how it appears after compression (and how it appears in-game).

-## Converting from the old method

-The previous method stored the icons at this location:
- - `/textures/ui/common/game/strategicicons/`

-The new method stores the icons at this location, give that `%name%` is the name of your mod:
- - `/textures/ui/common/game/strategicicons/%name%`

-In order to convert a sim mod you need to prepend the name of your mod to the `StrategicIcon` value inside the blueprints of the units and / or projectiles.
-For converting a previously made ui mod you can look at the Backwards Compatible Icon Overhaul mod as an example.
-Note that the license on the icons remain regardless of their origin, blindly uploading to the vault and violating the (copyright) rules can result in a warning or a ban.